 To give you insight into common tasks executed by your peers and competitors, we’ve compiled a list of the most common searches in the Definitive Healthcare platform by top biotech and top pharma companies.

 For our clients, sizing their market starts with finding treatment-ready patients.
 Our biotech and pharma clients create sales territories and narrow patient cohorts by focusing on specific geographies, such as U.S. regions.

 Some other ways Definitive Healthcare clients segment their markets include mapping sales territories by CBSA (core-based statistical area) and by state.
 CBSAs, which are regions surrounding specific metropolitan areas, allow more targeted patient selection than state-level segmentation.
 Clients can get even more narrow and specific by segmenting by zip codes.

 2. Affiliations and relationships

-3. Centers of Excellence
+3. Centers of excellence

-4. Medical experts at hospitals and PGs
+4. Medical experts at hospitals and physician groups

-By identifying and engaging with medical experts, biotech and pharma clients can increase their scientific share of voice, understand which experts are working with competitors and frame their message to change perceptions and care patterns, and potentially increase market share.
+By identifying and engaging with medical experts, biotech and pharma clients can increase their scientific share of voice, understand which experts are working with competitors, and frame their message to change perceptions and care patterns, and potentially increase market share.